-Sheila explained the goal of this was to create an awareness of my gifts, helping to reinforce that belief, “I am a catch!”
-Sheila asked how I felt doing the exercise.
+My coach explained the goal of this was to create an awareness of my gifts, helping to reinforce that belief, “I am a catch!”
+She asked how I felt doing the exercise.
 Honestly, I would have struggled with it a year ago.
 Now, I’m much more comfortable with it and that’s part of how I know I’m ready to date after divorce.

-Sheila encouraged me to listen to Maya Angelou’s poem Phenomenal Woman – it’s just about a minute long and I encourage you to listen to it.
+My coach encouraged me to listen to Maya Angelou’s poem Phenomenal Woman – it’s just about a minute long and I encourage you to listen to it.
 I thought I had done pretty well with my list but Maya’s got me thinking at a completely different level.
-As Sheila says, it’s about ‘radical self-acceptance’ and I’m not there yet.
+It’s about ‘radical self-acceptance’ and I’m not there yet.
 Someone who exudes that to me is Queen Latifah.

 I’ve struggled with this in the past for a couple of reasons.
 One I think is cultural or my upbringing … “modesty is a virtue” is a phrase I remember well.
 It wasn’t considered very becoming to say you were good at something or at least that’s how I interpreted it.
 It could also be a British thing.
 The other one is being with someone for twenty years who didn’t express appreciation for my talents and who reacted to my successes with jealousy and envy.
 My mistake was to avoid to the issues rather than confront them.
 And now it just feels like trying to fit a square peg in a round hole.

 I understand now and I’m comfortable that celebrating my gifts is not about being immodest.
 By saying I’m empathetic, or I’m really good at bringing order to chaos, I’m not bragging, I’m not saying it makes me better than others.
 What I’m saying is that these are my talents.
 This is what makes me different.
 This is what I bring to the table.
-Sheila’s words were,
+My coach said,